Ringobot/SpotifyApi.NetCore/README.md

 ```

-See tests and `SpotifyApi.NetCore.Samples` for more usage examples.
+See tests and [SpotifyApi.NetCore.Samples] for more usage examples.

-> There is a working demo using the sample project here: <https://spotifyaspnetcore.z5.web.core.windows.net/>

 ## Spotify Web API Coverage